SomeWeekendReading/someweekendreading.github.io/quotes.md

 "Outside of a dog, a book is man's best friend.
 Inside of a dog it's too dark to read."
 &mdash; [Groucho Marx](https://en.wikipedia.org/wiki/Groucho_marx)

+"I have never killed anyone, but I have read some obituary notices with great satisfaction." &mdash; [Clarence Darrow](https://en.wikipedia.org/wiki/Clarence_Darrow)

 [Yogi Berra](https://en.wikipedia.org/wiki/Yogi_berra):
 - "When you get to a fork in the road, take it."
 - "You can observe a lot by watching."